lino-framework/lino/docs/tutorials/quickstart.rst

 Getting started
 ===============

+This document is targeted to **Lino application developers**.

 If your computer has Python and pip installed, then just type::

   C:\temp> pip install lino

+  C:\temp> pip install -U lino

+  C:\temp> pip install -U --find-links http://lino.saffre-rumma.net/dl lino

 For other situations and methods of installing Lino, see :doc:`/admin/index`.

 We begin by creating a Django project::